Miguel Mendez & Norma PalmaRespectively Head of Partnerships & Senior Analyst of Partnerships

 Let’s focus on you as an institution.
 CABEI’s accreditation to the GCF was approved in December 2016.
 You are the first direct access entity to get accredited after benefitting from targeted and early accreditation support.
 Tell us about this experience.The whole process helped CABEI reflect on how we do business—what we do well and what can be improved.
 Having direct support from the GCF through its partner PwC helped us identify our gaps and the steps that we needed to take to raise our standards and institutional capacities.
 From the outset, our objective was not just to get accredited to the GCF but to improve who we are as a bank and to change how we do business.
 And ultimately, a fundamental driver was wanting to serve our member countries in a more sustainable way.
 Overall, the support we received was catalytic because it helped the Bank expedite our approach to improving core areas within the institution, from technical issues to environment and social safeguard policies.
 Thanks to the assistance provided, CABEI was accredited in a short timeframe.

-What advice would you give to other organizations seeking accreditation to the GCF?It is an easy question to answer after you have gone through the process!
-What is very important is to ensure that the organization has commitment at the highest level.
+What advice would you give to other organisations seeking accreditation to the GCF?It is an easy question to answer after you have gone through the process!
+What is very important is to ensure that the organisation has commitment at the highest level.
 This is a key issue, and will unlock resources, both financial and staff.
-Because many of the issues that will be assessed during the accreditation process are linked to how people within the organization work and overall processes, if the leadership is not convinced very few people will follow behind.
-For CABEI, we had the support and commitment from the highest levels of the organization starting from the Board of Directors, the Executive President, and Vice President.
+Because many of the issues that will be assessed during the accreditation process are linked to how people within the organisation work and overall processes, if the leadership is not convinced very few people will follow behind.
+For CABEI, we had the support and commitment from the highest levels of the organisation starting from the Board of Directors, the Executive President, and Vice President.
 This helped tremendously in taking the process forward.

 Next is communication.
-Right from the beginning, express clearly what the organization is trying to achieve through accreditation, how it will contribute to its goals and what impact it will have in taking the organization forward.
+Right from the beginning, express clearly what the organisation is trying to achieve through accreditation, how it will contribute to its goals and what impact it will have in taking the organisation forward.
 At CABEI, we always articulated that accreditation to the GCF isn’t the end result but the beginning.